AlexiaDelorme/project-cookbook/README.md

 ### Media

+- The logo I used for this website was created thanks to [Hatchful](https://hatchful.shopify.com).
 - All the images used for this project were found on [Pexels](https://www.pexels.com).
 - I also used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) on some icons when I could not find the proper icon in the Materialize icon library.
 - Gif used in 404 and access_denied pages: [Dribble](https://dribbble.com/search/shots/popular/animation?q=dessert)